OlivierLD/raspberry-coffee/http-client-paradigm/README.md

 > Beside the elegance of their syntax and grammar, JVM-based languages come with the JVM features for free,
 > like distributed implementation, inter-JVMs communication, remote debugging, and way more.
 >
-> _But_ writing those drivers takes time, and sometimes too long...
+> _But_ writing those drivers takes time, and sometimes too much time...
 >
 > The thing is that it is quite easy to expose the features of the manufacturer-provided-Python-drivers through
 > protocols like HTTP and TCP (we will show how, look into `src/main/python-skeletons`).
 HTTP supports REST, that indeed